jasonftl/football-match-tracker/README.md

 2. Confirm in the popup
 3. Match data is cleared
 4. Match configuration (age group, format, team names) is preserved
-5. Player roster is preserved (including substitute status)
+5. Player squad list is preserved (including substitute status)
 6. Returns to Match Setup screen for the next match

 ## Tips & Best Practices

 ### Before the Match

-- Set up your player roster before arriving at the field
+- Set up your player squad list before arriving at the pitch
 - Mark starting players (green) and substitutes (red)
 - Player names, numbers, and substitute status are saved for future matches
 - Check that the age group and format are correct